autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 ## Inner-workings / Algorithms

 The node utilizes twist information (linear velocity and angular velocity) from the `~/input/twist` topic.
 If the user sets `use_imu` to true, the node will replace the twist's angular velocity with the angular velocity from IMU.
-Afterward, the node will undistort all of the points one by one based on the velocity information.
+The node then moves every point in the pointcloud to compensate for the motion provided by the velocity information.

 The node also supports two different kinds of distortion methods: 2D distortion correction and 3D distortion correction.
 The main difference is that the 2D distortion corrector only utilizes the x-axis of linear velocity and the z-axis of angular velocity to correct the points.
 On the other hand, the 3D distortion corrector utilizes all linear and angular velocity components to correct the points.